Axistorm1/coconut/readme.md

 # Known bugs
 -v: Some files might be wrongly displayed + not all object files are ignored <br>
 This repository has a false positive coding style error (F9)
+-l: The first two lines of the output will always have a space between them

 # Contribute
 You can open issues and make pull requests, a collaborator will review them as fast as possible